 (b) undertake a preliminary impact analysis and Environmental Risk Assessment which will be updated as the Environmental Impact Assessment proceeds;

-[(c) identify [potentially affected] Stakeholders in accordance with [the applicable] Standards and taking into account the Guidelines;]
+(c) identify potentially affected Stakeholders in accordance with the applicable Standards and taking into account the Guidelines;

-(c) bis engage with [potentially affected] Stakeholders, and in accordance with [regulation 93 ter.,] Standards and taking into account the Guidelines;
+(c) bis engage [Consult] with potentially affected [States ] and in accordance with regulation 93 bis., Standards and taking into account the Guidelines;

-(d) identify and evaluate feasible alternative means of carrying out the project that will be [further] examined in the Environmental Impact Assessment;
+(d) identify and evaluate feasible alternative means of carrying out the project that will be further examined in the Environmental Impact Assessment;

-(e) use the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities;
+(e) use the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and [of] local communities;

+[(e)bis take into account cultural [rights or] interests;]

+(e)ter review the Best Available Scientific Information and, where available, relevant traditional knowledge of Indigenous Peoples and [of] local communities and conduct consultations with the relevant Stakeholders to identify, to the extent possible, potential areas containing human remains and [objects and sites of an archaeological or historical nature] [Alt.
+2 Underwater Cultural Heritage] or any venerated sites that are located in areas of the proposed Exploitation activities;

 (f) identify terms of reference for the Environmental Impact Assessment; and

-(g) prepare a report on the outcomes of scoping described above, including the terms of reference (“Scoping Report”).
+(g) prepare a Scoping Report.

-4. The applicant or Contractor shall consult on the Scoping Report, with all States and Stakeholders in accordance with regulation 93 bis [before submission for approval].
+4. The Applicant or Contractor shall consult on the Scoping Report, with all States and Stakeholders, in accordance with regulation 93 ter, before submission for approval.

-5. The Commission shall consider a Scoping Report submitted in accordance with this regulation, and taking into account the consultation submission received under regulation 93 bis, paragraph 8, the applicant or Contractor’s written response prepared under regulation 93 bis, paragraph 9, any additional information provided by the Secretary-General, and in accordance with [the applicable] Standards and taking into account the Guidelines.
-Based on this review, the Commission shall either approve a Scoping Report, disapprove it or make recommendations to the applicant or Contractor under paragraph 7.
+5. The Commission shall consider a Scoping Report submitted in accordance with this regulation, and taking into account the consultation submission received under regulation 93 ter, paragraph 8, the Applicant or Contractor’s written response prepared under regulation 93 ter, paragraph 9, any additional information provided by the Secretary-General, and in accordance with the applicable Standards and taking into account the Guidelines. []

-6. The Commission may recommend that the applicant [or Contractor]:
+6. The Commission [ shall, within 60 days following its receipt of the report and any comments received as part of the consultation process referred to in paragraph 5,] recommend that the Applicant or Contractor:

 (a) revise the preliminary Environmental Risk Assessment, terms of reference or other aspects of the Scoping Report;

-(b) submits the report for further consideration; or
+(b) submit [ a revised Scoping] Report, [including any amended terms of reference] for further consideration [by the Commission]; or

-(c) further consults under regulation 93 bis on any revised Scoping Report, particularly if the recommendations are likely to lead to a Material Change in the Scoping Report; and
+(c) further consults under regulation 93 ter on any revised Scoping Report, particularly if the recommendations are likely to lead to a Material Change in the Scoping Report; and

+[(d) proceed with the preparation of the Environmental Impact Assessment based on the agreed terms of the reference contained in the Scoping Report.]

-7. The Applicant or Contractor must obtain the Commission’s approval of the Scoping Report under paragraph 6 before proceeding with the next steps of the Environmental Impact Assessment pursuant to Regulation 47.
+7. The Applicant or Contractor [ shall, before proceeding with the next steps of the Environmental Impact Assessment pursuant to regulation 47 agree the final contents of the draft terms of reference with the Commission (or have obtained approval of the scoping or taken account of any recommendations of the Authority provided prior to the adoption of these Regulations). []